calebmsword/cpp-notes/value category.md

    - xvalues are latent expressions with identity, and
    - prvalues are latent expressions without identity.
  - after C++17,
-   - most prvalues are immaterial representations of result objects, and
+   - prvalues are 1) immaterial representations of a result, or 2) latents of type void
-   - xvalues are either 1) latent objects with identity, or 2) materializations of immaterial prvalues.
+   - xvalues are either 1) latent expressions with identity, or 2) materializations of immaterial prvalues.

 The terms **locatable**, **latent**, and **immaterial** are non-standard terminologies I invented for this write-up.
 Do not expect other developers to know what they mean.
 (But please feel free to spread their usage.)